andreas-ruedisuehli/PokemonWebApplication/README.md

 Bootstrap

 ## Deployment ##
-The Java Web Application is built on Apache Tomcat Server which is running on a VPS (IP 92.205.63.166).
-We bought a Domain name: www.pokemon-collector.ch which is now directed to our VPS (http://92.205.63.166:8080/pokemon) with the aid of A records an NGIX reverse proxy (see configuration file in repository).
+The Java Web Application is built on an Apache Tomcat Server which is running on a VPS (IP 92.205.63.166).
+We bought a Domain name: www.pokemon-collector.ch which is now directed to our VPS (http://92.205.63.166:8080/pokemon) with the aid of A records and an NGIX reverse proxy (see configuration file in repository).
 SSL was set up with Let's Encrypt.
-When opening www.pokemon-collector.ch from an external browser the home page is loading, however the remaining features are yet to function.
-When using http://92.205.63.166:8080/pokemon everything works properly.
-The Database is running locally on VPS (see in repository).
+When opening www.pokemon-collector.ch from an external browser only the home page loads, however the remaining features are yet to function.
+When using http://92.205.63.166:8080/pokemon everything works as intended.
+The SQL database runs locally on our VPS (see in repository).

 ## User Guide ##
 The Web application can be accessed over the browser by using the following address: http://92.205.63.166:8080/pokemon.
 An incomplete version can also be found at https://www.pokemon-collector.ch/ this site however can only displays the homepage and the remaining features are yet to function.